-However, being that the Tri-Cities is known for hot, dry weather with our desert climate, excess moisture is not likely to occur.
+However, being that the Tri-Cities is known for hot, dry weather with our desert climate, excess moisture is not a likely to occur.

 When it comes to the winter, the DOE advises against having the inside temperature of your house drop too low because the kitchen and bathroom pipes might not be insulated.